matthewfee/matthewfee/README.md

 ### Hi there

 My name is Matthew Fee.
-I'm a software engineer with a focus in frontend web applications.
+I'm a software engineer with a focus in frontend applications.

 ### 🚲 My languages and tools